PetarRan/mdsaas/README.md

 - **Source Selection:** Choose from a variety of reputable news sources, including The Wall Street Journal, BBC, Europa Press, and more.

-- **Random Article Retrieval:** Get a random article from your selected source each time you use the app.

 - **Article Summaries:** View concise summaries of news articles, making it easy to stay informed quickly.

 - **Save to Documents:** Easily save interesting articles as documents for future reference.

 - **Responsive Design:** Access the app seamlessly on various devices, from desktops to smartphones.

-"News Aggregator" stands out by providing users with a tailored news experience.
-Whether you want to catch up on global news, follow industry updates, or stay informed about specific topics, our app has you covered.
-Say goodbye to information overload and hello to a more streamlined news-reading experience.

-We're committed to continually improving and expanding our app's capabilities to enhance your news consumption.
-Thank you for choosing "News Aggregator."

 ## Technologies Used
 Outline the technologies and tools used in your project.
 Include programming languages, frameworks, libraries, databases, and any other important tech stack components.